 - form fields

-When following this methodology, a lot of designers create their atoms and compile them in a unique style guide.
+, a lot of designers create their atoms and compile them in a unique style guide.
 This holds all of the essential atoms you need so that you can pull pieces of each as you start the bigger design elements.
 Aside from selecting color palettes, or determining what all paragraphs would look like on your pages, designers have to think about the mobile and desktop versions of each as well.

 In chemistry, molecules represent the smallest part of any chemical element, and are made up from atoms combined together.
 Similarly, with the atomic design process, molecules are design features that are made up of the basic building blocks defined in the style guide-the atoms.